 Alvord Center for Global & Environmental Studies

-In order to prepare our students to be leaders and agents of positive change in this global civilization, Loomis offers a course of academic study, extracurricular activities, and experiential learning through our Global & Environmental Studies Certificate, International Education Programs, and Environmental Sustainability initiatives.
+Building upon a recognition that our world is interconnected in a multitude of ways, Loomis Chaffee offers a course of academic study, extracurricular activities, and place-based learning through our Global & Environmental Studies Certificate, International Education Programs, and Environmental Sustainability initiatives.

-We may refer to our school as ‘the Island’, but opportunities to learn about the world and how to play an active role in it abound at Loomis.
+We may refer to our school as “the Island,” but opportunities to learn about the world and how to play an active role in it abound at Loomis.